baogeer/ask-about-china/src/content/blog/how-foreign-tourists-can-spot-fake-rmb.md

 ---
-title: 'How Foreign Tourists Can Spot Fake RMB: Official Features and Practical On-the-Go Tips'
+title: 'How Foreign Tourists Can Spot Fake RMB'
 description: |
   Six-step tips for foreign tourists to identify counterfeit RMB and avoid taxi and night market scams.
 pubDate: '2025-10-30 09:47'